-Details > Supervisory In the 2017 financial year, the Supervisory Board In accord with its tasks and obligations, the Audit Board Report diligently performed the duties incumbent upon Committee dedicated itself to monitoring the it under Austrian law, the Articles of Association. accounting procedures (including the preparation the Austrian Code of Corporate Governance of the consolidated financial statements) and (ÖCGK), and the Rules of Procedure.
-It met for a the work of the auditor (including the audit of the total of five meetings last year and so complied consolidated financial statements).
-During the with the Code's minimum requirement to meet review of the effectiveness of the internal control at least once every three months (C-Rule 36).
-All system and the risk management system, the members personally attended at least three Audit Committee focused especially on the antimeetings, so no Supervisory Board member competitive accusations in Austria and on specific failed to attend more than half of the meetings selected projects.
-Also reviewed and monitored (C-Rule 58).
-Furthermore, there were four meetwere the function of the audit system and the ings of the Audit Committee.
-Besides these reguqualification and independence of the auditor lar meetings, there is a constant open discourse (group financial auditor), especially with respect and exchange of opinion among the individual to the additional services provided to the company members of the Supervisory Board as well as being audited.
-The internal audit department inbetween the individual members of the Superviformed the Audit Committee of the auditing plan sory Board and the Management Board. and of material findings pursuant to C-Rule 18 of the Austrian Code of Corporate Governance.
-Committees: Executive Committee, Presidential and Nomination Committee, and Audit Committee Details > Supervisory Committee decisions are made by a simple macommittees have the following composition and Board Report jority.
-In the event of a tie, the vote of the comtasks: mittee chair is the deciding vote.
-The individual Committee Members Tasks Executive Committee • Dr. Alfred Gusenbauer (Chairman) The Executive Committee deals with all matters affecting Mag.
-Erwin Hameseder the relations between the company and the members of the Management Board, especially matters relating to the remuneration of Management Board members Dr. Gulzhan Moldazhanova/Thomas Bull but excluding decisions regarding the appointment or
+In accord with its tasks and obligations, the Audit Committee dedicated itself to monitoring the accounting procedures (including the preparation of the consolidated financial statements) and the work of the auditor (including the audit of the consolidated financial statements).
+During the review of the effectiveness of the internal control system and the risk management system, the Audit Committee focused especially on the anticompetitive accusations in Austria and on specific selected projects.
+Also reviewed and monitored were the function of the audit system and the qualification and independence of the auditor (group financial auditor), especially with respect to the additional services provided to the company being audited.
+The internal audit department informed the Audit Committee of the auditing plan and of material findings pursuant to C-Rule 18 of the Austrian Code of Corporate Governance.

+The meeting of the Presidential and Nomination Committee was held to prepare the Management Board appointment.
+The meeting of the Executive Committee was dedicated to the contracts and remuneration of the Management Board members.